-A recent Ponemon study revealed a set of habits and practices that the most cyber resilient organizations undertake, such as adopting automation for tasks that don't require human oversight.
+A recent Ponemon study revealed a set of habits and practices that the most cyber resilient organizations undertake, such as adopting automation.

 The fourth annual "The Cyber Resilience Organization" study found that 23 percent of respondents are now using security automation.